Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 Step 2: Water the Seeds

 Water the cotton balls well, but make sure they are not soggy.
 You should not be soaking the cotton balls.
-You can use a spray bottle to water the seeds, or if you don’t have a spray bottle, simply drip water onto the cotton balls with your fingers.
+You can use a spray bottle to water the seeds, or, if you don’t have one, simply drip water onto the cotton balls with your fingers.

 Step 3: Plant the Seeds